-I have met some pretty amazing people by traveling; an Australian that ended up officiated at my wedding; a famous photographer that took photos for National Geographic and I even had a Russian roommate, whose parents had ties with the mob.
+I have met some pretty amazing people by traveling; an Australian that ended up officiating at my wedding; a famous photographer that took photos for National Geographic, and even a Russian roommate whose parents had ties with the mob.

 Flash forward 5 years

 Flash forward 5 years to a beach in Mui Ne, Vietnam and Damien was Bill’s best man and officiated our wedding.

 Damien introduced us to Aiden, a friend who worked for National Geographic, and he talked him into being our photographer for our wedding.

 We have the most incredible photos of us riding down dunes on crazy carpets, popping champagne on the beach, and having the time of our lives.